thatsdone/mpmt/README.md

         * `$ ./mpmt1hs NUM_CONTEXT DURATION +RTS -Nn `
         * DURATION is in seconds, n of -N is number of platorm threads
 * Erlang: mpmt1.erl
-    * Thread mode only at the moment, similar status with Haskell
+    * Thread mode only at the moment.
     * Install Erlang/OTP at least 24 (tested on Ubuntu 22.04 bundled 24.2.1)
     * Usage:
       * `$ erlc mpmt1.erl`